telecomsante/dnpm/README.md

 dnpm -w path/to/a/node/project "apk add --no-cache build-base python" "npm install"
 ```

-If you think installing all these tools takes too much time, you can use your own build image but do not forget that it has to be close to your deployment image (same operating system revision for instance):
+If you think installing all these tools takes too much time, you can use your own build image but do not forget that it has to be close to your deployment image (same operating system and [Node.js][9] revisions for instance):

 ```bash
 dnpm -w path/to/a/node/project -i custom_image_name "npm install"